931 total views, 1 views today

 #1.
 Created a Relevant E-book

-It wasn’t just an e-book.
-I knew that it has to be something relevant.
+I needed something as an optin bribe.
+So I chose an ebook to offer to the audience in exchange for their email addresses.
 Since I was writing about blogging, freelancing, and personal branding, all these things lead to launching a blog or website at some point.
 I knew that it’s imperative to have an official site up and running.

-So, I created a tutorial-based free ebook and used everything I know about WordPress blog launching to help guide the audience.
-The format was PDF.
+So, I created a tutorial-based free PDF ebook and used everything I know about WordPress blog launching to help guide the audience.

 #2.
 Designed an Optin Funnel